at0g/nunjucks-filter-loader/readme.md

 - `index.js` files are ignored, as are files without a .js extension
 - The directory lookup is not recursive
 - The name of the filter is derived from the filename by removing the __.js__ extension.
+- An error is thrown if filenames collide (such as adding two paths that contain `foo.js`).
+- Relative directory paths are resolved to `process.cwd()`.
+Absolute paths are used verbatim.

 If a file exports an object instead of a function, the objects keys will be used instead.